Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Introduction

 \subsection{Literature review}

+To account for the aforementioned features of count-compositional data, several methods have been proposed using compound multinomial models, i.e., treating the compositional probabilities $\bm{\theta}$ as random variables.
+The most well-known approach assumes a conjugate Dirichlet prior for $\bm{\theta}$, which yields the Dirichlet-multinomial distribution \citep[DM;][]{Mosimann1962}.
+To overcome the restrictive negative dependence structure imposed by the covariance matrix of the DM distribution, a common strategy is to assign a logistic-normal distribution for $\bm{\theta}$ \citep{Aitchison1980}, defined via the log-ratio transformation of $\bm{\theta}$.
+This formulation leads to the multinomial logistic-normal (MLN) model.

-Many methods have been proposed to account for the aforementioned features of count-compositional data, mainly through extensions of the multinomial and DM distributions. \citet{Chen2013} and \citet{Xia2013} proposed sparse group penalty methods for variable selection using log-linear DM and logistic normal multinomial regression models, respectively.
-As another means of performing variable selection, \citet{Wadsworth2017} proposed a Bayesian treatment of the log-linear DM regression model with spike-and-slab priors.
-To deal with many taxa in microbiome studies, \citet{Grantham2020} proposed a multinomial logistic regression model with both fixed and random effects and a common factor analysis hyperprior. \citet{Ren2017} defined a dependent Dirichlet process as a prior for the multinomial probabilities and introduced dependence through the shrinkage-inducing factor analysis hyperprior of \citet{Bhattacharya2011}. \citet{Ren2020} presents a further extension to accommodate linear covariate effects.
+Motivated by microbiome studies with a large number of covariates, \citet{Chen2013} and \citet{Xia2013} proposed sparse group penalty methods for variable selection using log-linear DM and MLN regression models, respectively. \citet{Wadsworth2017} proposed a Bayesian log-linear DM regression model with spike-and-slab priors.
+To deal with having many taxa, \citet{Grantham2020} proposed an MLN regression model with both fixed and random effects and a common factor analysis hyperprior. \citet{Ren2017} further defined a dependent Dirichlet process as a prior for the multinomial probabilities and introduced dependence through the shrinkage-inducing factor analysis hyperprior of \citet{Bhattacharya2011}. \citet{Ren2020} subsequently introduced an extension to accommodate linear covariate effects. \citet{Pedone2023} proposed a hierarchical subject-specific log-linear DM regression model using varying coefficients, which can capture nonlinear and interaction effects, but still requires pre-specification of the spline bases.
+More recently, \citet{Ascari2025} introduced the extended flexible Dirichlet-multinomial regression model by compounding the compositional probabilities with a finite mixture of Dirichlet components, sharing some constraints on their parameters.